2013 Atlantic hurricane season: Tropical Storm Dorian

 Early on July 22, a tropical wave with an associated low-pressure area emerged off the western coast of Africa.
 Based on satellite data, the wave was upgraded to a tropical depression at 18:00 UTC on July 23 while located about 175 mi south of the Cape Verde Islands, and further intensified into Tropical Storm Dorian by 06:00 UTC the following day.
 The storm tracked swiftly west-northwest over warm ocean temperatures and within an environment of low wind shear initially, allowing it to attain peak winds of 60 mph by July 25.
 However, the entrainment of drier mid-level air and cooler ocean waters caused a weakening trend.
 Late on July 27, a closed low-level circulation ceased to exist and Dorian degenerated into an open tropical wave.
 The remnants continued west-northwest until August 1, at which time the disturbance reached the western extend of a ridge and curved northward.
 Despite continued unfavorable wind shear, a broad area of low pressure formed off the east coast of Florida and became increasingly better defined.
 The convection gained enough organization for the system to be re-designated as a tropical depression by 18:00 UTC on August 2.
 However, strong northerly winds caused the depression to deteriorate into a remnant low about 24 hours later, southeast of Charleston, South Carolina.
 On August 4, the remnant low was absorbed into a trough off the coast of North Carolina.

+Dorian produced scattered thunderstorms across Florida.
+A man was injured by a lightning strike in Miami.